 "If history is any teacher, we believe this wish will do for Carmel and her family what we have seen it do for thousands of others," says Barry McConnell, president and CEO of Make-A-Wish Alaska and Washington.
 “It’ll allow them a chance to make memories and have some restorative time together for hope and healing."

-Research shows that Erika’s on to something.
-Wishes have proven physical and emotional benefits that can give children with critical illnesses a higher chance of survival.
+There is growing evidence that wishes play a role in the child’s overall health and wellbeing.
+In fact, research shows that wishes have proven physical and emotional benefits that can give children with critical illnesses a higher chance of survival.

-Each year, more than 700 dedicated volunteers throughout the Northwest give their time and talents to make magic happen for the very special children and families we serve.
+Each year, more than 700 dedicated volunteers throughout Alaska and Washington give their time and talents to create wishes for children with critical illnesses and their families.
 There is nothing more rewarding than helping make a child's most cherished dream a reality, so see what this life-changing organization is all about!